Create Login and Registration using Identity in ASP.NET Core

 }

 3.2 Configure your startup class by adding the below code inside the ConfigureServices method.
-This will read the connection string we put inside appsettings.json and initialize our web Application to use the SQL Server Database.
+This will read the connection string inside appsettings.json and initialize our web Application to use the SQL Server Database.

 string connectionString = Configuration.GetConnectionString("default");